wvanheemstra/docs/skin/README.md

 NOTE: Use this site: [ConvertIcon](http://converticon.com/) to convert your image file to an *.ico file.
 Recommended size is 16px * 16px.

-NOTE: An Adobe Illustrator file is supplied for easy re-designing of your image files.
+NOTE: An Adobe Illustrator file is supplied (copied and renamed as per above instructions) for easy re-designing of your image files.
 See:

 /public/resources/icons_loading_startup.ai